MCFNAlerts/MCFNAlerts/README.md

 ## Creating account + Repo Ownership

 - Create an ORGANIZATION github account
-- add user 'Rithvin05' to list of people who can edit repo's within your organization
+- add user 'Rithvin05' to list of people who can edit repo's within your organization (owner of repo originally)
-- User Rithin05 will transfer this repo to MCFN's org account's ownership
+- User Rithvin05 will transfer this repo to MCFN's org account's ownership
 - MCFN org account accepts transfer request and gains ownership of this repo